SalvoSamba01/fingerprintAuth/README.md

 ## License

 This software includes references to the HiScan SDK, which is proprietary software owned by UMPI.
-Access to the SDK must be requested directly from UMPI, and this repository does not include the SDK.
+Access to the SDK must be requested directly from UMPI.
 The use of this application is restricted to those who have obtained proper licensing for the SDK.

 ## Contact